-Matérn repulsive processes Matérn [100, 101] proposed a set of techniques for thinning Poisson point processes in order to induce a type of repulsion when the items are embedded in a Euclidean space.
-Type I process is obtained from a Poisson set Y by removing all items in Y that lie within some radius of another item in Y. That is, if two items are close to each other, they are both removed; as a result all items in the final process are spaced at least a fixed distance apart.
-Type II Matérn repulsive process, designed to achieve the same minimum distance property while keeping more items, begins by independently assigning each item in Y a uniformly random "time" in [0,1].
+Matérn repulsive processes

+Matérn (1960, 1986) proposed a set of techniques for thinning Poisson point processes in order to induce a type of repulsion when the items are embedded in a Euclidean space.
+The Type I process is obtained from a Poisson set Y by removing all items in Ythat lie within some radius of another item in Y. That is, if two items are close to each other, they are both removed; as a result all items in the final process are spaced at least a fixed distance apart.
+The Type II Matérn repulsive process, designed to achieve the same minimum distance property while keeping more items, begins by independently assigning each item in Y a uniformly random "time" in [0, 1].
 Then, any item within a given radius of a point having a smaller time value is removed.
 Under this construction, when two items are close to each other only the later one is removed.
 Still, an item may be removed due to its proximity with an earlier item that was itself removed.
-This leads to Type III process, which proceeds dynamically, eliminating items in time order whenever an earlier point which has not been removed lies within the radius.
+This leads to the Type III process, which proceeds dynamically, eliminating items in time order whenever an earlier point which has not been removed lies within the radius.

 Inference for the Matérn processes is computationally daunting.
-First- and second-order moments can be computed for Types I and II, but in those cases computing the likelihood of a set Y is seemingly intractable [106].
-Recent work by Huber and Wolpert [69] shows that it is possible to compute likelihood for certain restricted Type III processes, but computing moments cannot be done in closed form.
+First and second order moments can be computed for Types I and II, but in those cases computing the likelihood of a set Y is seemingly intractable (Møller et al., 2010).
+Recent work by Huber and Wolpert (2009) shows that it is possible to compute likelihood for certain restricted Type III processes, but computing moments cannot be done in closed form.
 In the general case, likelihood for Type III processes must be estimated using an expensive Markov chain Monte Carlo algorithm.

 The Matérn processes are called "hard-core" because they strictly enforce a minimum radius between selected items.
 While this property leads to one kind of diversity, it is somewhat limited, and due to the procedural definition it is difficult to characterize the side effects of the thinning process in a general way.
-Stoyan and Stoyan [138] considered an extension where the radius is itself chosen randomly, which may be more natural for certain settings, but it does not alleviate the computational issues.
+Stoyan and Stoyan (1985) considered an extension where the radius is itself chosen randomly, which may be more natural for certain settings, but it does not alleviate the computational issues.

-Random sequential adsorption The Matérn repulsive processes are related in spirit to the random sequential adsorption (RSA) model, which has been used in physics and chemistry to model particles that bind to two-dimensional surfaces, e.g., proteins on a cell membrane [45, 51, 66, 123, 142, 143].
+Random sequential adsorption

+The Matérn repulsive processes are related in spirit to the random sequential adsorption (RSA) model, which has been used in physics and chemistry to model particles that bind to two-dimensional surfaces, e.g., proteins on a cell membrane (Tanemura, 1979; Finegold and Donnell, 1979; Feder, 1980; Swendsen, 1981; Hinrichsen et al., 1986; Ramsden, 1993).
 RSA is described generatively as follows.
 Initially, the surface is empty; iteratively, particles arrive and bind uniformly at random to a location from among all locations that are not within a given radius of any previously bound particle.
 When no such locations remain (the "jamming limit"), the process is complete.

 Like the Matérn processes, RSA is a hard-core model, designed primarily to capture packing distributions, with much of the theoretical analysis focused on the achievable density.
-If the set of locations is further restricted at each step to those found in an initially selected Poisson set \boldsymbol{Y} , then it is equivalent to a Matérn Type III process [69]; it therefore shares the same computational burdens.
+If the set of locations is further restricted at each step to those found in an initially selected Poisson set Y, then it is equivalent to a Matérn Type III process (Huber and Wolpert, 2009); it therefore shares the same computational burdens.